technomancy/bussard/doc/comm_boost.md

-# Traxus Communication Range Booster
+# Orolo Communication Range Booster

-Thanks for purchasing the Traxus Communication Range Booster.
+Thanks for purchasing the Orolo Communication Range Booster.
 By following the recommendations in this manual, it will provide you with many years of safe, reliable functioning.